 The state is not something that can be relied on, it has become so tyrannical and hostile that we cannot trust those who uphold it anymore.
 To try and change the system is fruitless, as its sole purpose is to maintain its existence.
 Revolution is counter-productive, as the system is based on violence and coercion, so any attempts to violently replace the government will only result in a new tyranny.
-Anarchism is also not the solution, as it promises no order to replace the chaos that results from the collapse of a society.
-Troy Southgate’s ‘National Anarchism’ is an attractive idea at first, as he espouses the concept of autonomous racial communities that govern themselves on that basis is fundamentally a good idea.
-However it’s unfortunate association with an ineffective political philosophy that requires ‘no leaders’ means that it cannot be fully effective, though it is at least inspiring with the call to grow your own food and think independently, which based on the concept of the ‘anarch’; that is to say, a sovereign individual.
+Troy Southgate’s ‘National Anarchism’ is a good first step towards a more gradual process, as he espouses the concept of autonomous racial communities that govern themselves.
+This is coupled with the call to grow your own food and think independently, which based on the concept of the ‘anarch’; that is to say, a sovereign individual.
 Building a tribe can only work if there are individuals who are able to stand on their own two feet and are capable of making their own decisions.
 This does not necessarily need to apply to everybody in the tribe, for women, children and other dependents would usually fall under the guidance of the family head, who may be a matriarch or patriarch depending on the traditions of each particular tribe.

 The reason that ‘racism’ seems so prevalent is because it is often only framed from a negative perspective, which is defined as hatred towards or between different races.
 This occurs when a state has no racial basis and is defined purely in geographical terms, leading to competing cultures and mutual antipathy within a country.
 The term ‘racialism’ however, can be used to describe a more neutral or positive idea.
 ‘Racialism’ used to mean what ‘racism’ means now (a term coined by Trotsky), but can now be used to define something different.
 It solves the problem with the definition of the term ‘racism’, which, according to most definitions, means that races are considered distinct from each other and can be ranked into a hierarchy based on their attributes.
 The first part is essentially a correct assumption, but it only results in racism if applied to a state system, because the nation can only consist of one race in order to survive.
 If the idea of a nation is separated from the idea of the state, it means that no race has priority over another except in their own communities.
 The practice of racial hierarchy only occurs in societies which are imperialistic, while multiculturalism emerges later as a symptom of a collapsing empire and worsens racial relations, rather than resolving them as the imperial state struggles to maintain itself.

-To the state, individual people are simply economic units; to their family, they are considered essential members of each others lives, provided that it is a healthy family.
+To the state, individual people are simply economic units; to their family, they are considered essential members of each other’s lives, provided that it is a healthy family.
 This is a system that works for all races and under such a system they will have more agreeable relations.
-It is also closer to the left-wing in other ways, as despite the fact that tribal members do own private property, including possessions that have been found, made by or been gifted to an individual; productive land is communally owned by a tribe, while marginal land is common to all people in the area.
+It also closer to the left-wing in other ways, as despite the fact that tribes do own private property, including possessions that have been found or made by an individual; productive land is communally owned by a tribe, while marginal land is common to all people in the area.
 Though conflict is always inevitable, it is best when there is no threat of one people destroying another through conquest for the sake of extortion.
 We can see with the existence of ethnic enclaves that peoples do not naturally prefer to be with those of another kind (that is, the natives of the land they have migrated to) more than their own, and to deny this and act against it is only going to worsen the racial problems that we face today.